LukasManinger/tuda-typst-templates/common/thesis_statement_pursuant.typ

     Bei einer Thesis des Fachbereichs Architektur entspricht die eingereichte elektronische Fassung dem vorgestellten Modell und den vorgelegten Plänen.
   ]

-  //#v(0.7cm)
+  #v(1em)
   #line(length: 100%, stroke: 0.6pt)
+  #v(1em)

   #block(breakable: false)[
     #if include-english-translation [
-      *English translation for information purposes  only: \ Thesis Statement pursuant to § 22 paragraph 7 of APB TU Darmstadt*
+      *English translation for information purposes  only:*

+      *Thesis Statement pursuant to § 22 paragraph 7 of APB TU Darmstadt*

-      I herewith formally declare that I, #author, have written the submitted thesis independently pursuant to § 22 paragraph 7 of APB TU Darmstadt without any outside support and using only the quoted literature and other sources.
+      I herewith formally declare that I, #emph(author), have written the submitted thesis independently pursuant to § 22 paragraph 7 of APB TU Darmstadt without any outside support and using only the quoted literature and other sources.
 I did not use any outside support except for the quoted literature and other sources mentioned in the paper.
 I have clearly marked and separately listed in the text the literature used literally or in terms of content and all other sources I used for the preparation of this academic work.
 This also applies to sources or aids from the Internet.

       This thesis has not been handed in or published before in the same or similar form.